 Have you ever made a flower crown with your child?
 What type of flowers did you use?
 I would love to try this with different flowers!

 I have often wished that we could celebrate May Day properly with a May Pole, but every time we have known of a place that was hosting such a celebration, the event was ridiculously crowded.
 Then May Day became associated with protests and riots in Seattle, so it just started to seem best to stay […]

-Calico corn looks gorgeous as an autumn decoration, but can also be used to make a beautiful calico corn necklace for your child.
+Calico Corn (sometimes referred to as “Indian Corn”) Calico corn looks gorgeous as an autumn decoration, but can also be used to make a beautiful calico corn necklace for your child.
 Nothing man made can compare to the striking autumn jewel tones of calico corn.
 Sola and I made calico corn necklaces for many years […]

 I’ve been wanting to try my hand at making handmade paper for some time now.
 I like the idea of being able to recycle my own paper.
 Plus, this year I am trying a new approach to nature journaling.
 Instead of buying fancy journals, Sola and I will making our own journals and I thought […]